 In general, the drinking age depends on where you are in Iceland (easy enough to get around).
 If you go to a bar, the legal drinking age is 20.
 If you are 18 or older and you have a valid passport, you can get into clubs (if they allow it) if you are foreign.
 For those 21 and up, you are allowed in most bars if you bring your ID.
 Some establishments might have strict restrictions or something similar, but this happens with young people as well.

-Make a Stop at These Local Craft Bars & Nightclubs Before Leaving Reykjavik
+The Best Local Craft Bars & Nightclubs In Reykjavik

 Grái Kötturinn or the Grey Cat (the cat is also known as the Blue Cat, and other things) is a great place to start if you need an excellent pregame before going to a club.
 This bar is located in downtown Reykjavik, so there are tons of other bars and restaurants nearby.
 The drinks are affordably cheap, and the bartenders are friendly.
 There's usually some hot foreign chicks there.
 It is a fun place to go, and it gets pretty crowded here.